valle-code/Boolean/README.md

 <pre>http://localhost/phpmyadmin/</pre>

-In that link you have to import my .sql file inside "Datos" folder from my project you've already downloaded.
-After doing that you will look for this link:
+In that link you have to import my <strong>boolean.sql</strong> file inside "Datos" folder from my project you've already downloaded.
+After doing that you will look for this link in your browser:

 <pre>http://localhost/boolean/index.php</pre>